hackjutsu/pokemongo-map-poc/README.md

 # PokemonGo Map Query Server & Crawler Server

->Disclaimer: This is a POC(proof of concept) project for education purpose.
+>Disclaimer: This is a POC(proof of concept) project improved from [chenditic](https://github.com/chenditc)'s original design for education purpose.

 ![](./screenshot.png)